 In what has become arguably the most famous transfer deal never to be completed, the-then West Brom forward famously drove the 120 miles from Birmingham to London in an attempt to speed up a late move to Queens Park Rangers.

+The striker was seen signing autographs outside of Loftus Road and was also interviewed by Sky Sports News, telling reporters from his car that he was ready for "a new chapter".
 But the move couldn't be completed the 11pm transfer deadline, with then QPR manager Harry Redknapp claiming "wires got crossed", leaving Odemwingie having to make the trip back to re-join the West Brom team-mates he'd already said goodbye to.

 Reflecting on that evening three years on, Odemwingie told Sky Sports News HQ: "I didn't even know what to think; I was laughing and almost crying at the same time!
 I believed it was done, I had nothing to hide.